 - 8. [optional step] Click Options to set the options for the backup, including Schedule (p.
-45), Scheme (p.
-47), and Password protection (p.
-55).
+53), Scheme (p.
+56), and Password protection (p.
+65).
 For more information see Backup options (p.
-43). - 9.
+52). - 9. [optional step] Click the Add a comment icon, and then type a comment to the backup version.
+Backup comments will help you to find the necessary version later, when recovering your data. - 10.
 Perform one of the following: - To run the backup immediately, click Back up now. - To run the backup later or on a schedule, click the arrow to the right of the Back up now button, and then click Later.